siddunekar/dos/README.md

 # dos
-this is a project about the detectiong and metigationg the food attakcs
+this is a project about the detectiong and metigationg the flood attakcs